 Destruction or loss of seagrasses have been reported from most parts of the world, often from natural causes, e.g., "wasting disease" or high energy storms.
-However, destruction commonly has resulted from human activities, e.g., as a consequence of eutrophication or land clamation and changes in land use.
+However, destruction commonly has resulted from human activities, e.g., as a consequence of eutrophication or land reclamation and changes in land use.
 Increases in dredging and landfill, construction on the shoreline, commercial overexploitation of coastal resources, and recreational boating activities along with anthropogenic nutrient and sediment loading has dramatically reduced seagrass distribution in some parts of the world.
 Anthropogenic impacts on seagrass meadows continue to destroy or degrade coastal ecosystems and decrease the function and value of seagrass meadows including their contribution to fisheries.
-It is possible global climate change will have a major impact.
+Global climate change is further undermining the resilience of seagrass ecosystems.
 Efforts are being made toward rehabilitation of seagrass habitat in some parts of the world: transplantation, improvement of water quality, restrictions on boating activity, fishing and aquaculture, and protection of existing habitat through law and environmental policy.